-The best thing you can do before ever getting into a database is to think about the keywords that will best represent your topic.
+The best thing you can do before using a database is to think about the keywords that will best represent your topic.
 Write down your thesis statement and pull out the major terms in it.
 Then, think of as many different ways as you can to say those key terms.
 For example:

 American Indians have diverse spiritual and religious traditions

 Some keywords in this sentence are: "American Indians," spiritual, religious, and traditions.
 However, searching for these terms will get you only a fraction of the material that is out there, because if a different keyword is used to express the same concept you need to search for that keyword as well.
-So, other keywords that would be useful to use when researching this thesis topic would be: "Native American," tribal, spirituality, ritual, cosmology, practices, ceremonies, etc. You may also broaden or narrow the search by searching for a specific tribe, a specific belief, or a specific tradition - so your keywords might include Blackfeet or peyote or "Ghost Dance."
+Other keywords that could be useful when researching this thesis topic would be: "Native American," tribal, spirituality, ritual, cosmology, practices, ceremonies, etc. You may also broaden or narrow the search by searching for a specific tribe, a specific belief or a specific tradition.
+Your keywords might include Blackfeet or peyote or "Ghost Dance."